 Now if that doesn’t spell chaos, nothing could.

-Since their struggling days in World cricket, Afghanistan perhaps had travelled both more and had substantially improved leap and bounds.
+Since their struggling days in World cricket, Afghanistan perhaps had travelled more and had substantially improved as a cricketing unit in leap and bounds.
 A major part of their success would be attributed to franchise cricket all over the world.

 Hazratullah Zazai, Rahmanullah Gurbaz, Najibullah Zadran, Mohammad Nabi, Rashid Khan, Naveen-ul-Haq and Mujeeb Ur Rahman are globe-trotters, are big names in franchise cricket.
 They are perhaps the highly south-after stars in South Asia.
 But they are in a country that has seen turmoil at regular intervals.
 They have just played three T20I series in the last three years and have won all the three.

 Before the cut-off for the 2021 T20 World Cup, they were placed in the top eight, they had a particular kind of aura around them – one that transcended into fear as the world started realizing their powers.
 On their best days, they are the best team in T20Is, could go past any top side in world cricket.
 Yet, people continued to underestimate them as Rashid Khan and co.

 Afghanistan, as a T20 side, understand the format better than most sides.
 Their approach is relentless aggression, with the bat or the ball.
 They might not have the most experience in terms of age but the number of franchise games that they have in between them, they could very well be playing cricket from a long time.

 They are no longer an associate nation, or at least have the attitude of one.
 This side is no longer playing the survival game but instead, they are hunting down their preys like a predator on the prowl.
 When Zazai and Shahzad walked out to bat against Scotland in Sharjah, none expected them to run 12 singles and 24 doubles in between them.